turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 https://explorer.testnet.near.org/transactions/E4uT8wV5uXSgsJpB73Uox27iPgXztWfL3b5gzxfA3fHo
 Done deploying to 0xnik.testnet
 ```
-🎉🎉 We have successfully deployed our first rust smart contract.
+🎉🎉 We have successfully deployed our first Rust smart contract.

 ## Interacting with Smart Contract

 Let's try to call smart contract from the terminal.

-we'll create a key-value pair and then read it.
+We'll create a key-value pair and then read it.

 Create key-value pair:
 ```javascript